First Impressions Reviews – 03 Aug 2022

 Laptop Punk Records, 07 Jul 2022

-(Tantrum, of The Lily Livers) has a new polka-pop number that plays with organs and pops along with an almost oompa-bounce.
+Fish (Tantrum, of The Lily Livers) has a new polka-pop number that plays with organs and pops along with an almost oompa-bounce.
 The song has nice catchiness to the vocal phrasings and the words seem to sing a meaningful message of being who you are and finding goodness in just that.
-For those expecting the Replacements-meets-Ramones slop-punk of Lily Livers, this one will catch you guard.
+For those expecting the Replacements-meets-Ramones slop-punk of Lily Livers, this one will catch you off guard.
 But the song is a fun and expressive one that will rightfully catch the ear of those who give it a try.

 Review by RYAN